jovmilan95/databricks-gcp/README.md

 **Prerequisites:**
 1. **Create a Service Account for Terraform:**
    - Create a Service Account for Terraform.
-   - Set the JSON content of this Service Account to the `GOOGLE_CREDENTIALS` secret variable.
+   - Set the JSON content of this Service Account to the `GOOGLE_APPLICATION_CREDENTIALS` secret variable.
    - Ensure this Service Account has an editor role and the ability to store data in the remote state bucket.

 1. **Create Users for Workspace Administration:**